matthisholleville/ava/README.md

 ## Features

-- Speeds up resolution by following your runbooks.
+- Speeds up resolution by following your runbooks and provides useful assistance to resolve the problem.
-- Automates fixing one or more alerts using your runbooks and executors (functions).
+- **Optionally** Automates fixing one or more alerts using your runbooks and executors (functions).
 - Works with Alert Manager webhooks.
 - REST API.
 - Compatible with OpenAI.